francis-2008-happy/project1-energy-analysis/AI_USAGE.md

 ## 📝 Prompts Examples

 > "Guide me step-by-step through a data science pipeline project.
-I’m a beginner."
+I’m a beginner, do not do it for me but give me and teach me evert step of the way"

 > "Add a city dropdown and a date range slider to a Streamlit heatmap."